RuslanMirasov/wortkraft/README.md

    - Create a `Layout` component in the `Components` folder
    - Layout must include `Header`, `Main`, `Footer` components.
    - Layout should be connected in `_app.js` file and frame `<Component {...pageProps} />`

+3. **Navigation**:

+   - `Header` must include `Navigation` component.
+   - All links should navigate to the right pages, including dynamic ones, and be displayed as active.